 Step one is brushing twice daily using the correct technique to ensure you get your teeth and gums really clean.
 If you're at risk from severe gum problems your dentist may suggest that you use one brush for your whole mouth, plus specialist brushes and cleaning tools for hard to reach areas.
 For example interdental or single tufted brushes or tooth floss to remove plaque from tricky areas, such as in between your teeth.

-Step two, use a specialist toothpaste, such as Corsodyl Toothpaste, which is clinically proven to help stop bleeding gums by helping to remove plaque.
+Step two, use a specialist toothpaste, such as Corsodyl Complete Protection Toothpaste, which is clinically proven to help stop bleeding gums by helping to remove plaque.

 ALWAYS ASK A PROFESSIONAL

 Keeping your gums and teeth healthy at home is the best way to help prevent and treat gum disease, but it should never be seen as an alternative to regular visits to see your dentist and hygienist.
 Only a professional can diagnose gingivitis or spot if it has progressed into periodontitis, which must be treated by an expert to help minimise the damage to gums and teeth.